Heberden Coin Room

 There are also numismatic displays in 24 other galleries.Some coins have been highlighted as Object of the Month.

 Catalogues of the Coin Collection

-Around 15,000 Greek, Roman, Islamic, and English and Scottish medieval coins have been published in dedicated catalogues.
-The Roman provincial coins are being catalogued as part of the international Roman Provincial Coinage (RPC) project, in which Ashmolean staff are playing a significant part.
+Some Greek, Roman, Islamic, and English and Scottish medieval coins have been published in dedicated catalogues.
+The Roman provincial coins are being catalogued as part of the international Roman Provincial Coinage Project, in which Ashmolean curators are playing a significant part.
 In addition, all systematic studies of coins by mint, region, or period include the Ashmolean collection as a matter of routine.